aquila62/parlcg/README.md

 # parlcg
-Example of the elcg random number generator to run on a supercomputer in parallel.
-This is a linear congruential generator modeled on rand48 with a Bays-Durham shuffle.
+Linear congruential random number generator (LCG) designed to run in parallel on a supercomputer.
+This is a demonstration of how to run the elcg random number generator in parallel.
+Each node on a supercomputer can run one instance of the RNG using a unique password as its initial seed.
+This illustrates how to do Monte Carlo simulation in parallel.
+The example given here is elcgdots, which paints random dots on an X Windows screen.
+As a visual test, you can observe the instances running in parallel.